Final Fantasy XIV’s Scions of the Seventh Dawn reminisce on an epic, eight-year journey - “We are better, together.”

 After the credits rolled on Shadowbringers Patch 5.5 earlier this year, the entire Final Fantasy community were left with a wave of questions following its dramatic climax.
 During the Death Unto Dawn update, however, we were also treated to a number of satisfying character moments, as well as long-awaited story developments that are expected to play a major part in the upcoming expansion.

 Among those moments was the return of Estinien Wyrmblood, the Azure Dragoon who debuted in the Warrior of Light’s story way back in Heavensward.
-Throughout the game, Estinien has undergone a long and complicated journey of his own and, for a long time, he was on a mission, separate from that of the player.
+Throughout the game, Estinien has undergone a long and complicated journey of his own and, for a long time, he was on a mission separate from that of the player.
 But after what felt like an eternity, he was finally reunited with the Warrior of Light during the Shadowbringers finale.
-The Elezen is regarded as a fan-favourite, so needless to say this got a lot of fans excited for his return as well as for the new role he now plays alongside the Scions of the Seventh Dawn.
+The Elezen is regarded as a fan-favourite, so needless to say his return got a lot of fans excited, as well as for the new role he now plays alongside the Scions of the Seventh Dawn.

 The voice actor behind the Dragoon, Robert Vernon, shared his thoughts on Estinien’s return, and spoke about his personal connection to the stoic character he has voiced for so many years.
 “Estinien does like to keep himself busy,” he said.
 “He is grudgingly becoming more and more involved in the Scion’s affairs.
 Deep down he cares, even if he isn’t the best at showing it.
 But his presence speaks volumes.
 Just don’t give him a Linkpearl, by the gods!”